Why Diabetes Risk Can Increase At Menopause

 This is Catch-22 because when your body wants more liquid, you drink more, and you then pee more.

-This means could get dehydrated, and your mouth may feel dry as well as your skin feeling more dry and itchy.
+This means you could get dehydrated, and your mouth may feel dry as well as your skin feeling dry and itchy.

-Blurred vision should always be checked.
-It may be age is just meaning a change of glasses is needed, but also the changing fluid levels in your body could make the lenses in your eyes swell up.
+This should always be checked.
+It may be just meaning a change of glasses is needed, but also the changing fluid levels in your body as you age could make the lenses in your eyes swell up.

 So what can occur is that they can change shape and lose their ability to focus.